ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 # Potempkin
+charge fist is -9 so how to defeat?
+- 5k > IAYOUZ hits (test fRRC combo) can't seem to hit the second jump but idk whtas heepening
+- CANNOT get the c.s after the tatami because of distance it feels... try again tho
+-
-charge fist is -9 so how to defeat? try 6k!!! when he does drive rush you can probably counter the second hit with delay (test) always burst after garuda hits or you eat a pot buster even if you
+when he does drive rush you can probably counter the second hit with delay (test) always burst after garuda hits or you eat a pot buster even if you